 Cardano, the Scheme's covenant adviser provided Sustainability analysis to the Trustee.
-Their assessment showed that risks under both an orderly transition (less than 2°C warming) and failed transition (between 2-4°C warming) are likely to be low to moderate over the short (2023) to medium-term (2025), and higher over the long-term (2035).
+Their assessment showed that risks under both an orderly transition (less than 2°C warming) and failed transition (between 2-4°C warming) are likely to be low to moderate over the short term and higher over the long-term (2035).